gittar/k-means-u-star/README.md

-This repository contains example python code for the k-means-u and k-mean-u* algorithms as proposed in (enter link her)
+This repository contains example python code for the k-means-u and k-mean-u* algorithms as proposed in (enter arxiv link here). <br>Since the paper file size (14 MB) is still too large for arxiv (6MB max), it is currently included in the repository (kmeansustar.pdf)

 ## Quick Start
 * clone or download https://github.com/gittar/k-means-u-star